bitcoinerlab/secp256k1/README.md

 ### Usage with React Native

-@noble/secp256k1 uses Javascript `BigInt`, which is fully supported in React Native on iOS.
+`@noble/curves` uses Javascript `BigInt`, which is fully supported in React Native on iOS.
 However, to use it on Android, you must make sure you use the Hermes Javascript Engine, available from [RN-0.70 release](https://github.com/facebook/hermes/issues/510).

+Noble uses `crypto.getRandomValues` for operations such as Schnorr auxiliary randomness and scalar blinding.
+React Native environments that do not provide it must install a compatible polyfill such as [`react-native-get-random-values`](https://github.com/LinusU/react-native-get-random-values).

 ## Authors and Contributors